-The Secure Enclave runs an Apple-customized version of the L4 microkernel.
-This microkernel is signed by Apple, verified as part of the iOS secure boot chain, and updated through a personalized software update process.
+The Secure Enclave runs a Secure Enclave OS based on an Apple-customized version of the L4 microkernel.
+This Secure Enclave OS is signed by Apple, verified by the Secure Enclave Boot ROM, and updated through a personalized software update process.

-When the device starts up, an ephemeral key is created, entangled with the device's UID, and used to encrypt the Secure Enclave's portion of the device's memory space.
-Except on the Apple A7, the Secure Enclave's memory is also authenticated with the ephemeral key.
-On the Apple A11, an integrity tree is used to prevent replay of security-critical Secure Enclave memory, authenticated by the ephemeral key and nonces stored in on-chip SRAM.
+When the device starts up, an ephemeral memory protection key is created by the Secure Enclave Boot ROM, entangled with the device's UID, and used to encrypt the Secure Enclave's portion of the device's memory space.
+Except on the Apple A7, the Secure Enclave memory is also authenticated with the memory protection key.
+On A11 (and newer) and S4 SoCs, an integrity tree is used to prevent replay of security-critical Secure Enclave memory, authenticated by the memory protection key and nonces stored in on-chip SRAM.